Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-LTE-U and LAA were initially proposed to enhance system throughput by enabling data transmission over the unlicensed spectrum, while control information is transmitted through the licensed spectrum.
-The key distinction \cite{LAAVSLTEU} between them lies in their deployment timelines and regulatory compliance.
-LTE-U, introduced in Release 12, was designed for countries without \ac{LBT} requirement, such as China and the US.
-This mandates the transmitter to check the spectrum occupancy before utilizing the channel.
-In contrast, LAA was introduced in Release 13 and includes LBT capability, ensuring its global acceptance.
-This design choice reflects the original intention behind LAA's development—to ensure fair coexistence with Wi-Fi networks.
-For that, the conventional LTE frame was redesigned \cite{LTELICEXSPECTRUM}.
-This contains replacement of some subframes with signals or functions, required in CSMA protocols, for example channel reservation signal or channel sensing.
+LTE-U and LAA were initially proposed to enhance system capacity by enabling user-plane data transmission over unlicensed spectrum, while maintaining control-plane signaling in licensed bands.
+The fundamental distinction \cite{LAAVSLTEU} between the two approaches lies in their release versions and regulatory alignment.
+LTE-U, standardized in Release 12, targeted markets without mandatory \ac{LBT} requirements, such as the United States and China.
+By contrast, LAA, introduced in Release 13, incorporated LBT functionality to comply with international regulatory frameworks, thereby achieving global applicability.
+This design decision reflects LAA's primary objective: ensuring fair coexistence with incumbent Wi-Fi systems.
+To this end, the LTE frame structure was modified \cite{LTELICEXSPECTRUM}, with certain subframes replaced by signals consistent with CSMA-based protocols, including channel sensing and reservation.

-Initially, LAA was limited to supporting only data transmission in DL in unlicensed bands.
-However, Release 14 included scheduled UL (transmission start is controlled by eNodeB) in unlicensed bands, a development known as extended LAA (eLAA) \cite{3GPPREL1416OVER}.
-Subsequently, Release 15 introduced further extended (feLAA), enabling autonomous UL operations in license-exempt spectrum and providing additional starting and ending points for \ac{PUSCH} transmissions \cite{ETSIFELAA}.
+Initially, LAA supported only downlink (DL) data transmission in unlicensed bands.
+With Release 14, uplink (UL) operation was added via scheduled transmissions, in which the eNodeB controls the start of transmission.
+This enhancement is referred to as extended LAA (eLAA) \cite{3GPPREL1416OVER}.
+Release 15 further advanced the concept with further enhanced LAA (feLAA), which enables autonomous UL operation in license-exempt spectrum and introduces additional options for starting and ending \ac{PUSCH} transmissions \cite{ETSIFELAA}.

-MulteFire \cite{MULTEFIREPAPER} is a technology that establishes a standalone LTE network using unlicensed spectrum.
-It offers at least double the throughput compared to Wi-Fi 5 \cite{MULTEFIREQUALPRES}.
-However, the main disadvantage is its lack of compatibility with 3GPP standards.
+MulteFire \cite{MULTEFIREPAPER} represents another approach, enabling a standalone LTE network entirely within unlicensed spectrum.
+It achieves at least twice the throughput of Wi-Fi 5 \cite{MULTEFIREQUALPRES}.
+However, its main limitation is the lack of backward compatibility with existing 3GPP standards.

-The second category of LTE implementations in unlicensed spectrum encompasses technologies that integrate upper LTE layer with lower layers of Wi-Fi.
-This is represented by \ac{LWIP} Tunnel and \ac{LWA} \cite{LWALWIP}.

-LWIP operates by dividing packets at Internet Protocol layer, in contrast to the more versatile LWA, which performs splitting at the Packet Data Convergence Protocol layer \cite{PRIVATE5GCONCEPTSARCH}.
-Another advantage of LWA includes higher throughput gain when integrating these technologies into existing infrastructure, along with smaller impact on the infrastructure during upgrading it to support LWA \cite{LTELWAINTELPAPER}.